The Catskill Park is a New York State designated wilderness recreation area spanning 700,000 acres across four counties in the Catskill Mountains.

-In Greene County, the Catskill park offers five of the 10 highest peaks, backcountry and family-friendly campgrounds, incredible hiking and fishing, as well as boating, mountain biking and more.
+In Greene County, the Catskill park offers five of the 10 highest peaks, backcountry and family-friendly campgrounds, incredible winter hiking and ice-fishing, as well as Nordic ski and snowshoe trails, and wildlife viewing.
 Located just a short drive north of New York City, the Catskill Park is renowned as the nation's first wilderness, a special place preserved for outdoor recreation and discovery.
-And, unlike state and national parks, there's no fee to enter, no gate that closes at night, just deep lakes, towering mountains and endless possibilities for adventure.
+And, unlike state and national parks, there's no fee to enter, no gate that closes at night, just deep lakes, towering mountains, and endless possibilities for adventure.

 Catskill Park Wildlife Viewing